SeanKilleen/hotchocolate/website/src/docs/hotchocolate/v11/performance/automatic-persisted-queries.md

 Now that our server is set up with automatic persisted queries, let us verify that it works as expected.
 We can do that by just using our console and a tool called `curl`.
 For our example, we will use a dummy query `{__typename}` with an MD5 hash serialized to base64 as a query id `71yeex4k3iYWQgg9TilDIg==`.
 We will test the full automatic persisted query flow and walk you through the responses.

-* Start the GraphQL server.
+1. Start the GraphQL server.

 ```bash
 dotnet run
 ```

-* First, we will ask our GraphQL server to execute our query with the optimized request containing only the query hash.
+2. First, we will ask our GraphQL server to execute our query with the optimized request containing only the query hash.
 At this point, the server will not know this query and hast to return an error indicating this.

-**Request**
+`Request`:

 ```bash
 curl -g 'http://localhost:5000/graphql/?extensions={"persistedQuery":{"version":1,"md5Hash":"71yeex4k3iYWQgg9TilDIg=="}}'
 ```

-**Response**
+`Response`:

 The response indicates, as expected, that this query is unknown so far.